yottaawesome/react-tsx-boilerplate/README.md

 1. Clone this repo.
 2. Run npm install to install dependencies.
-3. Run npm run dev to build the index.tsx file in dev mode, or run npm run prod to build in prod mode.
-Note that the prod build extracts the transpiled CSS into dist/main.css using mini-css-extract-plugin, whereas the dev build bundles it into the JS file.
+3. Run npm run dev to build the `src/index.tsx` file in dev mode, or run npm run prod to build in prod mode.
+Note that the prod build extracts the transpiled CSS into `dist/main.css` using `mini-css-extract-plugin`, whereas the dev build bundles it into the JS file.
-4. Open helloworld.html to confirm the file was built successfully.
+4. Open `helloworld.html` to confirm the file was built successfully.
 You may consider adding a dev-server to your copy of this project.
 5. Make whatever additional changes you need for your project.